Yash-10/beta-sgp/README.md

 # Flux-Conserving Scaled Gradient Projection (FC-SGP)

 This repository contains the official code implementation accompanying the paper: *Image Improvement and Restoration in Optical Time Series.
 I. The Method*.
-It is aimed for single-image deconvolution of astronomical images with a known Point Spread Function.
+It is aimed at single-image deconvolution of astronomical images with a known Point Spread Function.

 ## Repository overview